sw4860/AppMonitor_Discord/docs/en/setup_guide_en.md

 **This document has been translated from the original Korean version using AI.**

-`AppMonitor_Discord` is only compatible with Android emulators (BlueStacks, Nox Player, LDPlayer, etc.) and communicates with the emulator via ADB.
+`AppMonitor_Discord` is primarily intended for use with Android emulators such as BlueStacks, Nox Player, or LDPlayer, and communicates with them via ADB.

 ## Setup Guide